onedata/onedata-documentation/docs/admin-guide/oneprovider/administration-panel.md

 Users can access the administration panel interface in two ways:

-1. Through the Onezone service interface.
+1. through the Onezone service interface,
-2. Through the emergency interface.
+2. through the emergency interface.

 ### Access via Onezone service interface

 This type of access is the default and also the most secure option.
-It is based on standard login to the Onezone service and then selecting the desired Oneprovider cluster from the *Clusters* menu.
+It is based on standard login to the Onezone service and then selecting the desired Oneprovider cluster from the **Clusters** tab.

 ![image](../../../images/admin-guide/oneprovider/administration-panel/onepanel-hosted.png#screenshot)